fgil90/OoT-randomizer-tracker/README.md

 # Simple OOT Rando Tracker

-Foobar is a Python library for dealing with word pluralization.
+This is a simple tracker for OOT Rando.
+It's better suited for settings that don't include entrance randomizer.

 ## Installation